Geo3ngel/Obsidian-DND/content/Hunter - Luyarnha Campaign/Hunter's - Steinhardt's guide to the eldritch hunt DND campaign.md

 ---
 Hunter's DND campaign based on Steinhart's guide to the eldritch hunt.

+## Heavy urbanized Victorian setting

+Conflicts w/ Nobility & scum of the earth
+Meddling in mundane to mystical & unexplainable

 ---
 # References
 #### [[Steinhardt's guide to the eldritch hunt]]